qui113x/THM---Theseus/README.md

 password: 		KingAegeus

-#  OK, after about a hundred freakin' tries, I finally just randomly tried using a lowercase 's'  for 'Shore' (which is what it says in the bloody pic) and I got IN!!!!
+#  OK, after about a hundred freakin' tries, I finally just randomly tried using a lowercase 's'  for 'Shore' (even though the bloody pic uses a capital 'S') and...

+##  WE ARE IN!!!!

 So, use   ssh shore@10.71.235.37